Film Review – The Fate of the Furious (2017)

 There’s definitely some fatal flaws in The Fate of the Furious, but this absurd movie has too much goodness to ignore.
-This gigantic B-movie gets a B. If you are a fan of the franchise, you’ll have fun with this movie.
+This gigantic B-movie gets a B-.
+If you are a fan of the franchise, you’ll probably have some fun with this movie.

-Thanks for reading my The Fate of the Furious review!
+Thanks for reading my!
 Have you seen The Fate of the Furious?
 Comment down below with your thoughts.

 If you enjoyed this article and want more content from MovieBabble, please share my content and subscribe via email in the sidebar.